RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 > **NOTE**: My hostname is `www-coolstore-dev.apps.seoul-2922.openshiftworkshop.com` but **yours will be different**.

-Open the openshift console for Catalog - Applications - Routes at `https://{{ OPENSHIFT_CONSOLE_URL }}/console/project/catalog/browse/routes`
+Open the openshift console for Catalog - Applications - Routes at `OpenShift Web Console`

 **20. Click on Create Route, and set**